 Facilities at Alexandra Bridge

 Alexandra Bridge Camp Grounds have toilets and a cold shower.
 The campsites are located right on the bank of the Blackwood River, and have plenty of room.
-A number of people take caravans and even Buses down, with reasonable room for maneuvering.
+A number of people take caravans and even Buses down, with reasonable room for manoeuvring.
 The campsites are largely shaded, but there is usually enough sun to set the solar panels up for a bit of regeneration.

 I would estimate there are enough campsites to fit at least 30 families.
 This includes a large number of boats, caravans and four wheel drives.
 Generators are permitted (to 9PM) and dogs are permitted as well.

 Is it worth a stay?

 I loved my weekend at Alexandra Bridge.
 It is close enough to different amenities, located on a gorgeous river and although a bit of a drive from Perth for the weekend still well worth it.

 Alexandra Bridge is very popular.
 A lot of people from Perth and surrounds visit the area, and plenty of locals from the south west also frequent the area for a break.
 We picked a quiet weekend in February, and arrived at around 7PM on a Friday night, only to find it extremely busy.
 I was almost concerned that we wouldn’t be able to get a campsite!

 A massive number of people take boats to Alexandra Bridge.
 There is a small boat ramp, which looks quite well maintained.
 I saw a number of larger boats (maximum size of around 7-8 metres) launch there with no problems.
 The river is more than deep enough for boats (including ski boats with very deep mounted propellers).

 Skiing is one of the main attractions for taking your boat to the Blackwood River.
 There is a ski zone about 12km downstream of the Bridge.
 Please obey the signs and speed limits; they are there for a reason!